caseyg/awesome/TOPICS.md

 *   [carbon-design-system/devtools](https://github.com/carbon-design-system/devtools) - A simple set of tools for teams building live Carbon pages.

 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-## chrome-extension

-*   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
-The official Web Clipper extension for Obsidian.

-*   [darkreader/darkreader](https://github.com/darkreader/darkreader) - Dark Reader Chrome and Firefox extension

-*   [sindresorhus/refined-twitter](https://github.com/sindresorhus/refined-twitter) - Browser extension that simplifies the Twitter interface and adds useful features

-*   [defmethodinc/just-not-sorry](https://github.com/defmethodinc/just-not-sorry) - Chrome extension that warns you when you write emails using words which undermine your message

 ## chromium